DERMAL FILLER TREATMENTS

-What is the difference between anti-wrinkle (Botox) treatments and dermal filler treatments?
+What is the difference between other anti-wrinkle treatments and Dermal Fillers treatments?

-The anti-wrinkle treatment (Botox) is the treatment of choice for movement or dynamic wrinkles/lines as the Botox acts by relaxing the muscles that cause the movement wrinkles.
-Dermal fillers on the other hand, are the treatment of choice for non-movement or static wrinkles/lines as it fills in the wrinkle lines and softens them immediately in a very natural looking way.
+Other anti-wrinkle treatment is the treatment of choice for movement or dynamic wrinkles/lines acts by relaxing the muscles that cause the movement wrinkles.
+Dermal Fillers on the other hand, are the treatment of choice for non-movement or static wrinkles/lines as it fills in the wrinkle lines and softens them immediately in a very natural looking way.
 The two types of treatment can sometimes be used in combination to impart the best cosmetic results.

 What are the possible complications of dermal fillers?